OPS-E2E-PPE/VBA-Docs/api/overview/Library-Reference/textframe2-members-office.md

 ---
 title: TextFrame2 members (Office)
-description: Represents the text frame in a Shape or ShapeRange object. ms.prod: office ms.assetid: 35130cda-066c-ba5c-b7ec-672c0746ea76 ms.date: 01/30/2019
+description: Learn how TextFrame2 represents the text frame in a Shape or ShapeRange object and exposes properties and methods that control the alignment and anchoring. ms.service: office ms.assetid: 35130cda-066c-ba5c-b7ec-672c0746ea76 ms.date: 01/30/2019 ms.localizationpriority: medium
-localization_priority: Normal
 ---

 # TextFrame2 members (Office)
 Represents the text frame in a **Shape** or **ShapeRange** object.
 Contains the text in the text frame and exposes properties and methods that control the alignment and anchoring of the text frame.

 ## Methods

 |Name|Description|
 |:-----|:-----|
 |[DeleteText](../../Office.TextFrame2.DeleteText.md)|Deletes the text from a text frame and all the associated properties of the text, including font attributes.|

 ## Properties